Carol Raye: Work in Kenya

-Raye having remarried in 1951, and with her husband being offered by the British Government, the opportunity to run a 1000-acre farm in the oversea's Kenya Colony, the family settled in Navaisha Town, in the West of Mombasa.
-Whilst in Kenya, two filmmakers offered here the lead role in there film No Rain in Timbura., which would be the first feature produced in that country. she worked briefly as a producer/director and on-screen talent for the Kenya Broadcasting Corporation from 1961 to 1964, making her one of the first faces on British East African television.
+Raye having remarried in 1951, and with her husband being offered by the British Government, the opportunity to run a 1000-acre farm in the overseas Kenya Colony, the family settled in Navaisha Town, in the West of Mombasa.
+Whilst in Kenya, two filmmakers offered Raye the lead role in their film No Rain in Timbura., which would be the first feature produced in that country.
+She worked briefly as a producer/director and on-screen talent for the Kenya Broadcasting Corporation from 1961 to 1964, making her one of the first faces on British East African television.

 Career in Australia

 Mavis and 96

 The family having emigrated to Australia in 1964, Raye was given a letter by introduction by the BBC, to the ABC Charles Moses, who in turn recommended her to the Seven Network CEO James Oswin at Sydney station ATN-7, where she took a position working as network assistant to the General Manager, it was here she devised the idea of creating a satirical television series, based on revue at the Phillip Street Theatre and the British TV series The Week That Was.
 Starting in November 1964, the network gave the green light for the now iconic The Mavis Bramston Show, in which Raye would also star as one of 3 originals along with Gordon Chater and Barry Creyton.

 Raye also produced the pilot episode and co-produced the series (with Michael Plant), until her departure from the programme in late 1965.
 She resumed work on the series for the 1967 and 1968 final seasons.